 - Sore throat, a high temperature, unexplained bruising or bleeding, mouth ulcers, a metallic taste in your mouth, or if you feel generally unwell or tired.

-- Any yellowing of your skin or the whites of your eyes.
+- Any yellowing of your skin or the whites of the eyes.

 - Any numbness or loss of feeling or movement, particularly in your legs.